CLI parsing with CmdArgs.Explicit

 "Report Type (default: simple)"

-type simply states that it will extract an Action
+]The Mode Action type simply states that it will extract an Action from the

 The flags act as modifiers.
 The mode has a start value, which is then modified